20 February, 2015

 He famously once drove US chat show host Ed Sullivan around the desert at swift speeds in his dune buggy for use in the programme.

 Before Le Mans, another McQueen film had already become inextricably linked to another incredible car.
-His 1968 crime drama Bullitt featured a mouthwatering Mustang GT built by Ford (1968).
+His 1968 crime drama Bullitt featured a Mustang GT built by Ford (1968).